108 (number): Other references

 In the neo-Gnostic teachings of Samael Aun Weor, an individual has 108 chances (lifetimes) to eliminate his egos and transcend the material world before "devolving" and having the egos forcefully removed in the infradimensions.

+Once Odysseus returns home in the Odyssey, his son Telemachus tells him that there are 108 suitors of his wife, Penelope.

 Martial arts

 Many East Asian martial arts trace their roots back to Buddhism, specifically, to the Buddhist Shaolin Temple.
 Because of their ties to Buddhism, 108 has become an important symbolic number in a number of martial arts styles.